ktor-doc-jp/ktor-doc-jp/advanced/pipeline/route.md

 caption: Interception per route
 ---

-If you want to just intercept some calls for a specific route, you have to create a Route node and intercept that node.
+If you just want to intercept some calls for a specific route, you have to create a `Route` node and intercept that node.

 For example, for creating a timeout for a route, you could do the following: